zhen0/JGWebsite/expo.md

 This was on the master branch from git.
 I’d committed a version that I knew was working and now it’s not.
 What the heck???!!!

 At this point I’ve decided to let the issue percolate at the back of my mind while I work on my Grace Hopper projects.
 But I'll be returning to tackle this again!

+As a follow up note, I encountered similar issues in my hackathon project baseball bandersnatch.
+After some investigation, I think it's a versions issue and I decided to tackle react native without redux.
+It's been a good reminder of the basics of react and using the home component as a kind of store in react gave me similar functionality as redux.